MazenDamdoum/MATLAB/README.md

-Windowed Low-pass Filter Comparison
+Windowed Low-pass Filter Comparison:
 This MATLAB script compares the frequency response of low-pass filters designed using different window functions.
 Each window function provides different characteristics, and this script aims to illustrate their effects on filter design.

-Instructions
+Instructions:

 Requirements:
 This script requires MATLAB installed on your system.